inflearn logo

 [Example] Flow of On-chain Transactions: Creation → Signing → Verification → Recording

-This section helps you visually understand the entire process of how on-chain data is created and recorded on the blockchain.
-Understanding this process will make your subsequent Etherscan analysis much easier to follow.
+This section is for visually understanding the entire process of how on-chain data is created and recorded on the blockchain.
+Understanding this process will make the subsequent Etherscan analysis much easier to follow.

 The goal of this part: